harishv06/CareFlowv2/README.md

 # CareFlow v2 - Hospital Staff Dashboard

-Digital healthcare management system for Tamil Nadu Government hospitals, designed to streamline patient flow and improve operational efficiency across OPD services.
+Digital healthcare management system developed for Tamil Nadu Government hospitals, designed to streamline patient flow and improve operational efficiency across OPD services.

 ## Overview

-CareFlow v2 is a comprehensive hospital staff dashboard developed for the Tamil Nadu Health & Family Welfare Department.
+CareFlow v2 is a comprehensive hospital staff dashboard created for the Tamil Nadu Health & Family Welfare Department.
 The system enables real-time management of outpatient services, doctor availability, laboratory operations, and patient communication.

+**Note:** This is an independent project developed for Tamil Nadu Government hospitals and is not an official government application.

 ## Key Features